egch/azure-az104-flashcards/networking.md

 - **NSG Flow Logs**

+## DNS - Domain Name System
+**Context**: Azure public DNS zone named enricogiurin.com.
+They also have the domain name registered as part of an external domain registrar.
+They want to ensure that records from the Internet get routed to their Azure DNS zone.

+**Solution**: Modify the **NS** record in the external domain system (www.enricogiurin.com)

+### Azure Private DNS
+Private DNS zone

+_Azure Private DNS provides a reliable and secure DNS service for your virtual network.
+Azure Private DNS manages and resolves domain names in the virtual network without the need to configure a custom DNS solution.
+By using private DNS zones, you can use your own custom domain name instead of the Azure-provided names during deployment._

+### Azure Public DNS

 ## Quick topics
 **Virtual Appliance**: Azure network virtual appliance is used in the Azure application to enhance high availability.
 It is used as an advanced level of control over traffic flows, such as when building a demilitarized zone (DMZ) in the cloud.